kuangruan/webscreen/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+NOTE: The project was relicensed to AGPLv3 since v1.1.0